mariojaspers/QuicksightAthena01/README.md

 ### Setting up your QuickSight Account

 Go to your AWS console and search for QuickSight.
-You can choose either Standard or Enterprise Edition - the main difference today is that in Enterprise edition you can hook it up to Active Directory, and though we won't be doing that today, there will be more funtionality in the future added to Enterprise Edition.
-You can always upgrade you account later so it really doesnt matter.
-With both editions you get one free user forever.
+You can choose either Standard or Enterprise Edition (the main difference today is that in Enterprise edition you can hook it up to Active Directory, and though we won't be doing that today, there will be more funtionality in the future added to Enterprise Edition).
+You can always upgrade you account later so it doesn't matter all that much for purposes of our lab today.

+With both editions you get one free user, forever.

 You can name the account whatever you'd like.
 You can also set the email to be your own email address.